philrz/super/docs/language/pipeline-model.md

 # The Pipeline Model

-In Zed, each operator takes its input from the output of its upstream operator beginning either with a data source or with an implied source.
+In SuperPipe, each operator takes its input from the output of its upstream operator beginning either with a data source or with an implied source.

 All available operators are listed on the [reference page](operators/README.md).